anamspe/tweeter/README.md

   * Share what you're thinking composing a tweet!
   * Make sure you keep your message under 140 characters.

+* Tweeter is a single page app, so this is the only page you will need to access.

 > [!NOTE]
 > Tweeter is a responsive web app.
 Try it in smaller screens too! :iphone:

-* Tweeter is a single page app, so this is the only page you will need to access.

-## Dependencies

-- Express
-- Node 5.10.x or above
-- Body parser
-- Chance

 ## Dev